ProtoPie/protopie-connect-custom-plugins/protopie-connect-plugin-starter-code-nodejs/README.md

 Start ProtoPie Connect and type `npm start` to launch the plugin.
 You should see the message `"PLUGIN_STARTED"` appear in Connect's console with the value `"App name"`.

-Press CTRL-C to stop the bridge app, and you'll see the message `"PLUGIN_STOPPED"` in Connect's console.
+Press CTRL-C to stop the plugin, and you'll see the message `"PLUGIN_STOPPED"` in Connect's console.

 ## Customization